-- Both accounts are in the name of the same PSU2, and - The source account needs to a PCA or BCA.3 - The destination account is any account into which a domestic payment can be made by the debtor bank's direct channel.4 - Both accounts are UK sterling accounts. - One of the accounts needs to be a PCA or a BCA. - Examples of use cases which meet this definition are included in Table 1:The payment can be an unattended payment, not requiring any interaction by or presence of the PSU at the time of making the payment5 - The transaction is between two accounts in the name of the same PSU.
+- The source account needs to a PCA or BCA. - The destination account is any account into which a domestic payment can be made by the debtor bank's direct channel. - Both accounts are UK sterling accounts. - The payment can be an unattended payment, not requiring any interaction by or presence of the PSU at the time of making the payment - The transaction is between two accounts in the name of the same PSU.